whiteSHADOW1234/PDF_Shield/README.md

     pip install PyMuPDF  # This library is also known as fitz.
     ```
 2. Afterward, an upload window will appear.

    ![ryLOoV-g6](https://github.com/whiteSHADOW1234/PDF_Sheld/assets/91242001/a4a8b30e-ceda-4aff-b434-d455dd5e7668)
 3. Simply drag and drop the file `blank.pdf` onto the window.
 If there is no JavaScript code detected in the PDF, you will receive a notification.

    ![By_AiNZla](https://github.com/whiteSHADOW1234/PDF_Sheld/assets/91242001/b6d35e23-4587-4fb4-9b92-6ddd44e330d3)
 4. However, if you upload the file `embedded.pdf`, the script will detect the JavaScript code.

     ![HJqznN-ga](https://github.com/whiteSHADOW1234/PDF_Sheld/assets/91242001/0f190c73-b71d-4453-a247-0cc85f710f6c)
 5. You can view more information about the discovered objects by clicking the `Show` button after dropping an embedded PDF file.
-These details include item names, numbers, generations, and contents.
+These details include numbers, generations, and contents.

     ![SkuqhE-ep](https://github.com/whiteSHADOW1234/PDF_Sheld/assets/91242001/34a8e1c7-9580-4709-9638-c7937b477e00)
-6. If you wish to remove a detected object, click the Remove button.
+6. If you wish to remove the detected object, click the Remove button.
 This action will generate a modified PDF named `embedded-removed.pdf` and display a pop-up window with its location.

     ![ry9a04Wg6](https://github.com/whiteSHADOW1234/PDF_Sheld/assets/91242001/dc5be9ad-f2d7-4b86-92c0-b3cd05139c3e)
-7. As soon as you open the recently modified PDF, you'll see that JavaScript code won't run when using the built-in PDF reader engines of web browsers.
+7. As soon as you open the recently modified PDF, you'll see that the JavaScript code won't run anymore when using the built-in PDF reader engines of web browsers.

     A. Microsoft Edge:
         ![S1ekxBWlp](https://github.com/whiteSHADOW1234/PDF_Sheld/assets/91242001/ebe13b30-781c-48fa-83ad-597174d63626)